dnksb/Hospital/README.md

 # Hospital
 Game where you must save pacient.
-I'm used library PyGame.
+I was used library PyGame.